Goma is a distributed compiler service for open-source projects such as Chromium and Android.

 build-tools to use the Goma cluster.
 If you have an existing config, you can just set

 Building with Goma

 When you are using Goma you can run

 ninja with a substantially higher

-Please do not set a value higher than 200 on Windows or Linux and 50 on macOS.
+Please do not set a value higher than 200.
 We monitor Goma system usage, and users found to be abusing it with unreasonable concurrency will be de-activated.

 ninja -C out/Testing electron -j 200